regikov/photo-blog-webpage/README.md

 The website is designed with **HTML, CSS** and **JavaScript**  using Flexbox for layout and Google Fonts for typography.

+It is deployed via Vercel, you can check it out on [this link](https://photo-blog-webpage-regikovs-projects.vercel.app/)

 Use it and edit it to your liking!